BloomTech-Labs/labs-spa-starter/src/stories/story_descriptions/List.md

   );
 }
 ```
-- Note that we are following best practice here and receiving our data from props and passing it to our `List` component as props.
+- Note that we are following best practices here and receiving our data from props and passing it to our `List` component as props.
 This ensures that our `RenderMyList` component only does one thing: rendering our `List`.

 - For more info on using the Ant Design `List` component check out the <a href="https://ant.design/components/list/" target="_blank">Ant Design Docs</a>.